Rebranded Film: Good or Bad?

 Some film brands raise waves of controversy over their stock’s origins as certain photographers disdain white-labelled releases of another manufacturer’s product.
 The same people will tell you that they would prefer to see more “real” emulsions that differ fundamentally rather than by the packaging.
 However, the business of selling and distributing film has always had many layers of complexity, driven by market demand and our collective love for analogue picture-taking materials.
 It’s not often that you get to buy your film directly from the factory that makes it — and if you do, that does not guarantee a better deal.

 In this short guide, I will dig into the fascinating world of film branding, distribution, and manufacturing that creates an unexpectedly diverse wealth of choices for our analogue photography needs.
-Starting with the obvious:
+Starting with the obvious.

 Original manufacturer film brands.

 Kodak, Fujifilm, Ilford, ORWO, Film Ferrania, Adox, and Fomapan are examples of film factories that handle the entire lifecycle of film production — from sourcing raw materials to packaging and marketing.
-Some manufacturers, like Film Ferrania, may sometimes sell their film directly from their website.
+Some manufacturers, like Film Ferrania, may sometimes sell their film directly from their websites.
 Most, however, will distribute to dedicated retailers like Analogue Wonderland.

 Not to be forgotten are the micro-factories such as Film Washi, a product of one person’s labour.
 At this time, Washi may be the only business that does this kind of work, although there were others and there could be more that I haven’t heard of yet.